glegoux/jekyll-tech-blog/src/_posts/2021-04-20-time-management.md

 elapsed time to carry out an activity can be **viewed and interpreted subjectively**.
 The same quantity of time measured objectively in **seconds** could be lived differently by 2 different people esteemed like **short or long**.
-Take into account this subjectivity, because the time management is more relevant if it is applied personally.
+Take into account this subjectivity, because the time management is more relevant if it is applied individually with your sensibility.

 For example, **a sharp mind** on a particular situation will have the feeling to life in accelerated time by interacting with a less sharp mind, because he compares his thinking speed to that of his